-If you would like to formally dedicate your child during the service, please read and complete the form below and we will contact you when the next date is scheduled.
-If you have any questions, please contact Michelle Kelly at firstname.lastname@example.org.
+If you would like to formally dedicate your child, please read and complete the form below.
+We will be doing child dedications during the services on Mother's Day, May 14.
+If you have any other questions, please contact Michelle Kelly at firstname.lastname@example.org.

 "These commandments that I give you today are to be upon your hearts.
 Impress them on your children.
 Talk about them when you sit at home and when you walk along the road, when you lie down and when you get up."
 Deuteronomy 6:6-7

 One of God's greatest gifts is children.
 God affirms in His Word that each child is personally and uniquely crafted by Him.
 Each child has value and worth simply because God made him or her.
 In His wisdom, God has chosen to entrust these precious gifts to parents.

 For parents who are followers of Jesus Christ, we are called to recognize that everything we have really belongs to God.
 This includes our children.

 Dedicating your child means recognizing that your child really belongs to God.
 It is a statement of your desire to raise your child to know and love God, and to fulfill God's purposes for your child's life.

 If you would like to dedicate your child publicly at Davisville as an act of worship, please complete the form below and return it to the church office.
 One of our pastors will then contact you.
 Also, please e-mail a picture of your child to be used during the dedication to email@example.com.

 While dedication can be a private matter, we also welcome parents to dedicate their child publicly before the church family.
 At Davisville we offer this opportunity several times a year during our Sunday morning services.
 As a part of the dedication ceremony, you will be asked to affirm your desire to follow God in your own lives, as well as your desire to lead your child into a growing relationship with Jesus Christ.

 As this is a celebratory time, we encourage you to invite any and all friends and family, whom you would like to be present.
 We simply ask that there be no flash photography during the dedication.